ludoza/DokuWiki-to-Markdown-Converter/README.md

 	<del> is replaced by `<del>`.
 It should re replaced by <strike> - without the `` wrap
-	\\ should be replaced by 4 spaces and a line break
+	\\ should be replaced by 4 spaces and a line break Links should be encapsulated by <>
+	bullets (like * or -) should have no spaces in front of them, and only one after